SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 This approach is called "Sampled LFU".
 **CacheD** uses [AdmissionPolicy](https://github.com/SarthakMakhija/cached/blob/main/src/cache/policy/admission_policy.rs) abstraction to decide whether an incoming key/value pair should be admitted.

 There is still one more case to consider.
-What if there is a key with high access frequency, and it has not been seen for a while.
+What if there is a key with high access frequency, and it has been a while since it has been seen.
 Will it never get evicted?

-This point is around the recency of key access.The [TinyLFU](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/tiny_lfu.rs) abstraction ensures the recency of key access by the `reset` method.
+This point is around the recency of key access.
+The [TinyLFU](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/tiny_lfu.rs) abstraction ensures the recency of key access by the `reset` method.
-We have used `count-min sketch` to maintain the access frequency of each key and everytime a key is accessed, the frequency counter is incremented.
+We have used `count-min sketch` to maintain each key's access frequency; every time a key is accessed, the frequency counter is incremented.
 After N key increments, the counters get halved.
 So, a key that has not been seen for a while would also have its counter reset to half of the original value; thereby providing a chance to the new incoming keys to get in. *[TinyLFU paper section: Freshness Mechanism](https://dgraph.io/blog/refs/TinyLFU%20-%20A%20Highly%20Efficient%20Cache%20Admission%20Policy.pdf)

 >> The abstraction [TinyLFU](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/tiny_lfu.rs) has a [FrequencyCounter](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/frequency_counter.rs) and a [DoorKeeper](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/doorkeeper.rs).
 >> DoorKeeper is implemented using a [Bloom filter](https://tech-lessons.in/blog/bloom_filter/).
 Before increasing the access frequency of a key in `FrequencyCounter`,
 >> a check is done in the `DoorKeeper` to see if the key is present.
 Only if the key is present in the `DoorKeeper`, its access count is incremented.
->> This is to ensure that `FrequencyCounter` does not end up having a long tail of keys that are not seen more than once.
+>> This ensures that `FrequencyCounter` does not have a long tail of keys that are not seen more than once.

-Our cache is a concurrent cache, so let's understand a way to deal with contention.
+Our cache is concurrent, so let's understand how to deal with contention.

 ### Introducing BP-Wrapper

 We have already seen `Store` and `count-min sketch` based `FrequencyCounter`.
-Technically, both these data structures are shared data structures and prone to [contention](https://stackoverflow.com/questions/1970345/what-is-thread-contention).
+Technically, both are shared data structures prone to [contention](https://stackoverflow.com/questions/1970345/what-is-thread-contention).

 Let's understand this with an example.
 Imagine there is a `get` request for an existing key "topic".
-The key has been accessed, so we should to increment the access counter for the key.
+The key has been accessed, so we should increment the access counter for the key.
 `FrequencyCounter` is a shared data structure, so an option to increment the access counter is to take a lock on the entire data structure and then increment the count.
-If multiple threads are trying to increase the access count for same or different keys, all these threads would be contending for a single write lock on `FrequencyCounter`.
+If multiple threads try to increase the access count for the same or different keys, all these threads would be contending for a single write lock on `FrequencyCounter`.

 This is where the paper [BP-Wrapper](https://dgraph.io/blog/refs/bp_wrapper.pdf) comes in.
 This paper suggests two ways of dealing with contention *prefetching* and *batching*.

-**CacheD** uses *batching* both with `get` and `put` operations.
+**CacheD** uses *batching* with `get` and `put` operations.

 #### Get

-A `get` operation returns the value for a key, if it exists.
+A `get` operation returns the value for a key if it exists.
 It queries the `Store` and gets the value.
-The next step involved in `get` is to increase the access count for the key.
+The next step in `get` is to increase the access count for the key.
 This is where the idea of *batching* comes in.
-All the *gets* are batched in a ring-buffer like abstraction called [Pool](https://github.com/SarthakMakhija/cached/blob/main/src/cache/pool.rs). `Pool` is a collection of [Buffer](https://github.com/SarthakMakhija/cached/blob/main/src/cache/pool.rs) and each `Buffer` is a collection of hashes of the keys.
+All the *gets* are batched in a ring-buffer-like abstraction called [Pool](https://github.com/SarthakMakhija/cached/blob/main/src/cache/pool.rs). `Pool` is a collection of [Buffer](https://github.com/SarthakMakhija/cached/blob/main/src/cache/pool.rs) and each `Buffer` is a collection of hashes of the keys.

 Any time a key is accessed, it is added to a buffer within the `Pool`.
 When a buffer is full, it is drained.
 Draining involves sending the entire `Vec<KeyHash>` to a [BufferConsumer](https://github.com/SarthakMakhija/cached/blob/main/src/cache/buffer_event.rs).
 `BufferConsumer` is implemented using a single thread that receives the buffer content from a [channel](https://crates.io/crates/crossbeam-channel).
-The `BufferConsumer` on receiving the buffer content applies it to the `FrequencyCounter`, there by incrementing the frequency access of the entire set of keys.
+The `BufferConsumer` on receiving the buffer content applies it to the `FrequencyCounter`, thereby incrementing the frequency access of the entire set of keys.
-The channel size is kept small to further reduce contention and the memory footprint of collecting the buffer in memory.
+The channel size is kept small to reduce contention and the memory footprint of collecting the buffer in memory.
 If the channel is full, the buffer content is dropped.

 [AdmissionPolicy](https://github.com/SarthakMakhija/cached/blob/main/src/cache/policy/admission_policy.rs) plays the role of `BufferConsumer` in **CacheD**.

->> The current implementation of **CacheD** uses fine-grained lock over each buffer: `buffers: Vec<RwLock<Buffer<Consumer>>>`.
+>> The current implementation of **CacheD** uses a fine-grained lock over each buffer: `buffers: Vec<RwLock<Buffer<Consumer>>>`.
 The next release may change this implementation.

 #### Put

 The idea with `get` was to buffer the accesses and apply them to the `FrequencyCounter` when the buffer gets full.
-We can not apply the same idea with `put` because we want to serve the `put` operations as soon as possible.
-However, the idea of batching is still relevant with `put` (or any other write) operations.
+We can not use the same idea with `put` because we want to serve the `put` operations as soon as possible.
+However, batching is still relevant with `put` (or any other write) operations.

-The idea is to treat every write operation (`put`, `update`, `delete`) as a command, send to a [mpsc channel](https://doc.rust-lang.org/std/sync/mpsc/) and have a single thread receive commands from the channel and execute then one after the other.
+The idea is to treat every write operation (`put`, `update`, `delete`) as a command, send it to a [mpsc channel](https://doc.rust-lang.org/std/sync/mpsc/) and have a single thread receive commands from the channel and execute them one after the other.

 **CacheD** follows the same idea.
 Every write operation goes as a [Command](https://github.com/SarthakMakhija/cached/blob/main/src/cache/command/mod.rs) to a
 [CommandExecutor](https://github.com/SarthakMakhija/cached/blob/main/src/cache/command/command_executor.rs). `CommandExecutor` is implemented as a single thread